top of page

 of Gourmet Gatherings.

-Wales is an incredibly bountiful country for wild produce.
-We have a seaweed that tastes exactly like truffles with a hint of garlic, named Pepper dulse!
-Woodruff, a beautiful woodland plant growing in whorls, once dried, tastes like Amaretto.
-Wild spinach, plantains, radishes and cabbages line the estuary coast along with intensely flavoured salt marsh herbs, whilst rock samphire hangs from the cliffs.
-Mushrooms ooze out of the forests from tree trunks and amongst the leaf litter in the most glorious colours and formations, kilos upon kilos of porcini can be harvested in a matter of hours, then I circle back with a headlamp by night, and hundreds more have popped up!
-Chanterelle, morel, oyster and a myriad of other delicious mushrooms are all abundant, whilst the meadows are bursting with their rainbow-coloured cousins.
-Our rocky shores are also brimming with the most fantastic shellfish just waiting to be plucked, it is hard to take more than a few steps without coming across an edible.
-If you know what you are looking for!
-At any given time of the year, Wales is bountiful, you just have to know where, when and how to find it!
+We have a seaweed that tastes exactly like truffles with a hint of garlic, named Pepper Dulse!
+Woodruff, a beautiful woodland plant growing in whorls, which once dried, tastes like Amaretto and vanilla!
+Wild spinach, samphire, plantains and cabbages line the estuary coast along with intensely flavoured salt marsh herbs, whilst rock samphire hangs from the cliffs.
+Mushrooms ooze out of the forests from tree trunks and amongst the leaf litter and in ancient meadows, in the most glorious colours and formations.
+Chanterelle, morel, oyster, porcini, chicken of the woods, and a myriad of other delicious mushrooms are all abundant in woodland, whilst the meadows are bursting with their rainbow-coloured cousins.
+It is hard to take more than a few steps without coming across an edible, in any given habitat, if you know what to look for!
+At any given time of the year, Mother Nature's larder is bountiful, as one species fades out, the next arrives, even in the depths of Winter, I can fill my baskets to overflowing, you just have to know where, when and how to find wild deliciousness!
 That is what I specialise in and what I thrive on doing.

-Monmouthshire is a particularly bountiful county; we can boast woodland, coastal, meadow, hedgerow, mountain, river and estuarine habitats, we even have rainforests, which all host an incredible array of biodiversity and biomass of edible flora and fauna.
+In my local area, we can boast woodland, coastal, meadow, hedgerow, mountain, river and estuarine habitats, which all host an incredible array of biodiversity and biomass of edible flora and fauna.

 I have been foraging all of my life.
 I was educated in England, however my family lived between London and mainland Spain and the Balearic Islands, so I was forever dipping in rock pools, fishing around with a net scavenging rocky shores for shrimp and octopus, or at sea with my Father.
-He taught me to shoot in the pine forest on the mountain where we lived and nurtured my hunting and fishing instincts from mushrooming, to fly and deep-sea fishing.
+He taught me to shoot in the pine forest on the mountain where we lived and nurtured my hunting and fishing instincts from mushrooming, to fly, deep-sea and reef fishing.
 We travelled extensively worldwide as a family, exploring the wildlife everywhere we went.
 Safaris and tribal visits inspired me to undertake a degree in African Studies and Swahili, then my love of the sea took me back to do a degree in Aquatic Zoology, during the course of which, I moved to the Caribbean for my research.
 Upon graduating I remained in the Caribbean and pursued research towards a PhD in Chemical Ecology.
-I lived in Jamaica for 3 years, then Honduras for a year and a half, then I settled in Bermuda, running international marine education programs at university level, as well as teaching Marine Invertebrate Zoology and mentoring students, at the Bermuda Institute of Ocean Sciences.
+I lived in Jamaica, Honduras & Bermuda for 15 years.
+In Jamaica I worked for the largest marne reserve in the Caribbean and conducted research for my Bachelors degree.
+In Honduras I contined research for my graduate degree, and in Bermuda I continued that research whilst running international marine education programs at university level.
 After 6 years in Bermuda, I decided to pause my marine interests and pursue my other loves, all things food and drink related!
-I moved back to Honduras and opened a cocktail, wine and tapas bar, on stilts over the water, in a beautiful Caribbean bay.
-All these years in the Caribbean I continued my foraging, catching crabs and octopus by snorkel, and building fish-pots by hand from jungle sticks and setting them on the reef, then hauling them up to be surprised by what creatures were inside.
-I was spearfishing lobster and snapper diving on the reefs, learning about medicinal plants and fruits from the elderly locals and I was either deep-sea fishing, marlin trawling, hand-lining, drift or net fishing as often as the weather allowed.
+I moved back to Honduras and opened a cocktail, wine and tapas bar, on stilts over the water, in a beautiful bay.
+All those years in the Caribbean I continued my foraging, catching crabs and octopus by snorkel, and building fish-pots by hand from jungle sticks and setting them on the reef, then hauling them up to be surprised by what creatures were inside.
+I was spearfishing lobster and snapper diving on the reefs, learning about medicinal plants and fruits in the jungle from the elderly locals and I was either deep-sea fishing, marlin trawling, hand-lining, drift or net fishing as often as the weather allowed.
 After 15 years in the Caribbean, I returned to the UK due to my Father becoming unwell.
-I moved to South Wales and now live in a small picturesque village steeped in history, surrounded by some of the best foraging territory to be found in the UK!
+I moved to South Wales and now live in a small picturesque village in the Wye Valley, steeped in history, surrounded by some of the best foraging territory to be found in the UK!

 47305054_10161606111125001_2772456085976